-We simulated the dispersion of a passive solute (with no feedback on the velocity field) in an active turbulent nematic.
-This is an intermediate step to be used as a reference for the dispersion of the activity.
-We simulate a homogeneous and steady activity field in a domain of dimensions $L_X \times L_Y = 200 \times 800$ with periodic boundary conditions.
+We simulated the dispersion of an inert solute (unable to produce active stresses) in an active turbulent nematic with uniform activity.
+This is an intermediate step to be used as a reference for the dispersion of the activity field reported later on.
+We simulate a homogeneous and static activity in a domain of dimensions $L_X \times L_Y = 200 \times 800$ with periodic boundary conditions.
 These boundary conditions, used in all the simulations reported here, guarantee the conservation of the dispersed quantity.
-In order to prepare the initial conditions, we set the directors with random directions and the fluid at rest and let the system evolve to a chaotic flow for the first 25000 iterations.
-For the advection-diffusion equation, we initialize the passive concentration field $\phi$ as a gaussian along $y$ centered at $y=L_Y/2$ with standard deviation $\sigma=50$.
-This gaussian profile is let to evolve only after $t=25000$ steps, when the nematic is in the turbulent regime.
-Figure~\ref{passive-fig} (a) and (b) illustrate the concentration and velocity fields at a given time ($t=37500$) in a small central region of the domain.
-The velocity field exhibits a number of vortices in the entire domain since the activity is homogeneous, as in Ref.\cite{C9SM02306B}.
+To simulate the dynamics of this inert solute, we consider that the concentration of nutrients is $C=1$ (constant and homogeneous) in Eq.~\eqref{navier-stokes-eq}.
+The concentration of the inert solute, called $C_s$, is allowed to evolve according to Eq.~\eqref{adv-diff-eq}.
+As a result these equations are decoupled in this section and the source of activity is not connected to the inert solute concentration $C_s$.
+The initial conditions, correspond to directors set at random directions and fluid at rest.
+We then let the system evolve to an active turbulent state for the first $25000$ iterations.
+For the advection-diffusion equation, we initialize the concentration field of the inert solute $C_s$ as a Gaussian along $y$ centred at $y=L_Y/2$ with standard deviation $\sigma=50$.
+This Gaussian field is allowed to evolve only after $t=25000$ steps, when the nematic is in the turbulent regime.
+Figure~\ref{passive-fig} (a) and (b) illustrate the concentration of the inert solute and the velocity fields at a given time ($t=37500$) in a small central region of the domain.
+The velocity field exhibits a number of vortices in the entire domain since the activity is constant, as in Ref.\cite{C9SM02306B}.
 In active turbulent systems, the characteristic velocity is expected to increase with the activity as $v_{ch} \sim \sqrt{\zeta}$~\cite{C6SM00812G}.
-Thus, we also expect the dispersion of the passive field (powered by the advection) to increase with the activity.
-We measured the mean square displacement (MSD) of the passive concentration field from its second moment:
+Thus, we also expect the dispersion of the inert solute field (powered by the advection) to increase with the activity.
+We measured the mean square displacement (MSD) of the inert solute concentration field from its second moment:

 where